‘Day by Day’ – Olympia Antoniadis

 Tuesday 1st September, 6pm

 Day by Day is a contemplation on the passage of time and is a rite of passage initself for artist, Olympia Antoniadis.

 Olympia’s intricate paintings use flowers as a ‘Memento mori’ (Latin: ‘remember that you must die’); a symbolic reminder of the inevitability of our mortality.
 Rather than being morbid, ‘Memento mori’ can be used to invigorate life, and to create priority and meaning in the withering decay of the subject.
-It’s gift to us, a reminder not to waste time on the trivial and vain.
+It’s gift to us, a reminder not to waste time.

 Olympia finds beauty in the tender decomposition of the flower and arranges her subjects as to reflect on her personal experiences with grief and loss.
 ‘Day by Day’ serves as an awareness to the fragility of life, bidding us to be more mindful and have reverence for the moments on the journey.
 Every stage of the flower’s life, from bud to full-bursting bloom, through the inevitable wilting and decay is beautiful.
 Seen through the eyes of observer’s heart – a dying flower is exquisitely mesmerising.